Dayinsure.com are making a voluntary modern slavery and human trafficking statement relating to section 54(1) of the Modern Slavery Act 2015.

-We are a family-owned business providing short term motor insurance underwritten by Aviva.
+We are a digital business providing short term motor insurance underwritten by Aviva and Mulsanne.

 Although we are not required to make a modern slavery statement under section 54 of the Modern Slavery Act 2015, we are making this voluntary statement to show our commitment to implementing systems and controls aimed at ensuring that modern slavery is not taking place anywhere within our organisation or in any of our supply chains.

 We expect that our suppliers will hold their own suppliers to the same high standards.

 We have in place a Code of Conduct which reflects on our existing commitment to operate ethically and with integrity in all our business relationships.
 The implementation and enforcement of effective systems and controls within the organisation and our supply chains will safeguard against slavery and human trafficking.